Ecotoxicity

 Ensuring ecological safety is now a fundamental requirement.
 UBSIDE supports you in evaluating the toxicological impact of your materials on aquatic ecosystems.
 Our testing protocols — developed in collaboration with the Marine Biotechnology and Chemistry Laboratory (LBCM, University of Southern Brittany) and a broad network of partners — enable a precise and comprehensive assessment of environmental toxicity.

-Our tailored services
+Our customized services

 Scientific Monitoring